bppwrite/bppwrite.github.io/content/dinners/Martin.md

 +++
 date = "2016-09-11T13:14:50-04:00"
-title = "30 Days of Dinner-Martin"
+title = "30 Days of Dinner-David Martin"

 +++
-Date: January 14th
+* Date: January 14th
-Time: 6PM
+* Time: 6PM
-Location: 218 Kenler Dr., Bloomington IN 47408
+* Location: 604 Meadowbrook Dr., Bloomington IN 47401
-Theme: Cocktail Party
+* Theme: Dinner Party
-Food: "heavy hors d'oeuvres and excellent cocktails" Some hors D'oeuvres will be Vegetarian.
+* Food: "Indian Cuisine" with Vegetarian options available.
 If you have other dietary restrictions please contact Brad Schiesser below.

-Long time BPP Supporters, Directors Circle Members, and friends Janet Stavropoulos and Michael Molenda are having a fantastic cocktail party at their lovely home near Griffy Lake.
-This is going to be a fantastic affair you won't want to miss.
+BPP Board member David Martin will be hosting a dinner of Indian cuisine.
+David a talented cook himeself will make a fantastic meal that will transport you to the subcontinent.
+You don't want to miss this one.

-Only 8 seats are available for this unique event so please don't wait.
-Contact Brad Schiesser today to pay for your seat 812-334-1188 or brad@newplays.com
+THIS DINNER IS CURRENTLY SOLD OUT!

 Price: $50 per seat